 2. He was an atheist who played games with god.
 When he attended cricket matches, he would bring his anti-god battery.

-” This consisted of thick sweaters, an umbrella, mathematical papers to referee, student examination scripts etc. His theory was that God would think that he expected rain to come so that he could then get on with his work.
-Since Hardy thought that God would then have the sun shine all day to spite him, he would be able to enjoy the cricket in perfect sunshine.”
+This consisted of thick sweaters, an umbrella, mathematical papers to referee, student examination scripts etc. His theory was that God would think that he expected rain to come so that he could then get on with his work.
+Since Hardy thought that God would then have the sun shine all day to spite him, he would be able to enjoy the cricket in perfect sunshine.

 I find this all delightful actually.
 I’ve had to accept that I can feel multiple layers of emotion at the same time which may also contradict themselves.
 I can’t see depression and mania as separate states.
 While my moods may rankle the people in my life, they are uniquely mine.
 And that’s okay.
 I love myself even more because I contain such multitudes.

-The Unity of Consciousness and Science
+What Consciousness and Science Share

 This really intrigued me because I have a question that I want to resolve from philosophy, and it is known as the “Mind-Body Problem.”